a327ex/www/content/posts/community_management.md

 In this context, popularity is the same as status which is the same as power.
 So at the end of the day they are addicted to power.
 But they are addicted to power *through* their audience, because their audience is what allows them to have this power, which is an interesting dynamic.

+This problem also affects game developers sometimes, and I would say this is the same dynamic that affects GGG when it comes to their 3 month league promise.
+It's not surprising that Chris mentions Kripparian as the source for the idea of having a rigid schedule, because it's the kind of thing that makes perfect sense for streamers.
+These are people who need, for their professional safety, to make the number their primary concern, so they will do everything to at least make sure that the number doesn't fall too much.
+But as I said before, I don't think it works as well for game developers.

+Either way, because they have to care about the number not going down, it's also hard for them to have goals that are not tied to the number going up, because who doesn't want the number to go up, right?
+And so this dynamic played out over the years corrupts them just like the redditors in the subreddit.

-And so from the perspective of a developer, the way to deal with people like this, essentially drug addicts, is the same way you deal with the polluted lake or with the corrupted subreddit, which is to never let them taste power in the first place.
+So from the perspective of a developer, the way to deal with people like this, essentially drug addicts, is the same way you deal with the polluted lake or with the corrupted subreddit, which is to never let them taste power in the first place.
 You have no control over most aspects of their lives, of course, but you do have control over their interaction with you and your game.
 And so that interaction should be primarily one of denial.

 If your game is popular these people will want to play it because they're addicted to popular things and they don't want to miss out on the new hot popular game that came out.
 And if they really like it and play it